The Viburnum plicatum ‘Mary Milton’, shown here, is one of the rare viburnums that offer such beautiful pink blooming.

 Soil – ordinary, well drained

-It is best to plant your Viburnum plicatum or Japanese snowball in fall to favor root development before winter and renewed growth in spring.
+It is best to plant your Viburnum plicatum (or Japanese snowball) in fall.
+This greatly favors root development before the winter sets in.
+On mild winter days, roots spread underground, gearing the shrub up for vigorous growth in spring.

 This will lead to quick blooming.

-However, if purchased in a pot or in a container, you can also plant in spring taking great care to water regularly at the beginning.
+However, if you received your plicatum viburnum in a pot or in a container, you can also plant in spring taking great care to water regularly at the beginning.

 It isn’t necessary to prune the plant, but it can be useful if you wish to reshape older specimens.